kelvinlam1986/bs4-resume/README.md

-#BS4 Photo sharing with gulp file and SASS
+#BS4 Resume with gulp file and SASS